Diddleslip/labs-curriculum/Labs Curriculum/Sprint 4 - Presenting your work/Sprint8.md

 ## Prompt 1 - Curating your blog

-You can either edit your old blog from sprint 4 OR create an new blog.
+You can either edit your old blog from sprint 4 OR create a new blog.
 The edited / new blog should include:

 - a paragraph on the background of the product + organization
 - a paragraph on recent technical challenges including code snippets